-Materiality or relative importance for Construcciones el Cóndor S.A. to adopt the IFRS was determined by management and based on a critical component for the corporation such as an 8% profit before taxes; this percentage is evaluated at the end of the period reported.
+In adopting the International Financial Information Standards, materiality or relative importance for Construcciones El Cóndor S.A. was defined by Management on the basis of a critical component for the company which is profit before taxes, at a rate of 8%; this percentage is evaluated at the end of the reporting period.

-2.2.6 Current and non-current assets and liabilities
+2.3.6 Current and non-current assets and liabilities

-Construcciones el Cóndor S.A. classifies its assets and liabilities in the statement of financial position as current and non-current.
+Construcciones el Cóndor S.A. classifies its assets and liabilities in the statement of financial position as current and noncurrent.
 An asset is defined as current: when the entity expects to trade the asset or intends to sell it or use it in its normal operations; holds the asset mostly for trading purposes; expects to dispose of the asset within the 12 months following the reporting period; over the asset is cash or cash equivalent, unless it is restricted for a period of at least twelve months after the reporting period.
 All other assets are classified as non-current.
 A liability is defined as current when the company expects to sell the liability during its normal operations or holds it mostly for trading purposes.

-2.2.7 Responsibility for the information, estimates, and accounting judgments used
+2.3.7 Responsibility for the information, estimates and accounting judgements used